yadomi/SomfySituoMQTT/README.md

   - A: The Somfy "Conectivity Kit" is 69€ but is cloud based and I don't want that.
 The Tahoma Switch has a local API but is 199€.
 This cost less than 50€ if you buy the remote second hand or less if you already have one.
 - Q: Will it work with Somfy RTS ?
   - A: Yes, should work as well.
 However the RTS protocol is simpler that IO-Homecontrol and can be emulated with a 433Mhz transitter so you don't need to sacrifice a remote.
 Take a look at  https://github.com/Legion2/Somfy_Remote_Lib and https://github.com/etimou/SomfyRTS
+- Q: This is nice but this won't give me feedback status return ?
+  - A: True, this won't give you much than the remote.
+I'm using cheap zigbee door sensors on the roller blinds to know the status